Initially, code reviews have no reviewers.

 A project moderator is a user assigned to moderate reviews for a specific branch associated with a project.

-When the Only Moderators can approve or reject reviews restriction is enabled for a project branch, that branch is moderated.
-See Add a project for details on adding moderators to project branches.
+When you add a moderator to a project branch, only the moderators can approve or reject reviews restriction is enabled for a project branch.
+See Project settings for details on adding moderators to project branches.

 Changing the state of any review associated with a moderated branch is restricted as follows: